tomwolfe/metamorphic-core/README.md

 ```
 Check the response for `code_quality` results alongside `ethical_analysis`.
 The `code_quality` section will now also be present in the response.
+The `code_quality` section in the API response is now reliably populated with Flake8 analysis results, verified by integration tests.

 ### System Requirements <a name="system-requirements"></a>
 - **Python**: 3.11+ is required for optimal performance and compatibility.